top of page

 DISCLAIMER – SPIRITUAL SERVICES

-The services offered by Sow Good Seed, led by Deborah Francis, also known as Satori Kenshu, are designed to promote personal, spiritual, and emotional growth.
+The services offered by Sow Good Seed, led by Deborah Francis, also known as Satori Kensho, are designed to promote personal, spiritual, and emotional growth.
 They do not constitute medical, psychological, or psychiatric treatment.

 By participating in these services, you understand and agree that: